Tag: Well-Being

 How Do You Feel?
 Humanity in Health Care, Part 2

-|November 1, 2024 Jessi Gold, MDCollege of Medicine Dr. Jessica Gold, associate professor of psychiatry in the College of Medicine and the chief wellness officer for the University of Tennessee System is the author of a book titled How Do You Feel?
+Dr. Jessica Gold, associate professor of psychiatry in the College of Medicine and the chief wellness officer for the University of Tennessee System is the author of a book titled How Do You Feel?
 One Doctor’s Search for Humanity in Medicine.
-This is the second of a… Read More
+This is the second of a two-part series, discussing how health care workers cope with the stress of their professions and the importance of self-care and self-compassion.

 How Do You Feel?
 One Doctor’s Search for Humanity in Medicine

-|Author: Jessi Gold Published: October 8, 2024 UTHSC Library (Coming Soon) A poignant and thought-provoking memoir following one psychiatrist and four of her patients as they deal with the unspoken mental and physical costs of caring for others—perfect for fans of Maybe You Should Talk to Someone and The In-Between.
+Author: Jessi Gold Published: October 8, 2024 UTHSC Library (Coming Soon) A poignant and thought-provoking memoir following one psychiatrist and four of her patients as they deal with the unspoken mental and physical costs of caring for others—perfect for fans of Maybe You Should Talk to Someone and The In-Between.
 For Dr. Jessi Gold, everything… Read More

 How Do You Feel?
 Humanity in Heath Care, Part 1

-|October 1, 2024 Jessi Gold, MDCollege of Medicine Dr. Jessica Gold, associate professor of psychiatry in the College of Medicine and the chief wellness officer for the University of Tennessee System is the author of a book titled How Do You Feel?
+Dr. Jessica Gold, associate professor of psychiatry in the College of Medicine and the chief wellness officer for the University of Tennessee System is the author of a book titled How Do You Feel?
 One Doctor’s Search for Humanity in Medicine.
-This is the first of a two-part… Read More
+This is the first of a two-part series, discussing how health care workers cope with the stress of their professions and the importance of self-care and self-compassion.

 April 2024

-|Volume 7, Issue 1 In This Issue: The Teaching Scope: Impacting the public through research, teaching, and engagement Teacher’s Toolbox: Using peer assessment techniques Did You Know?: Tips to improve live polling participation TLC Corner: TLC Summer Olympics Pedagogy Podcast: Teach students how to learn Research Bytes: End of term: Wrapping up a course effectively… Read More
+Volume 7, Issue 1 In This Issue: The Teaching Scope: Impacting the public through research, teaching, and engagement Teacher’s Toolbox: Using peer assessment techniques Did You Know?: Tips to improve live polling participation TLC Corner: TLC Summer Olympics Pedagogy Podcast: Teach students how to learn Research Bytes: End of term: Wrapping up a course effectively… Read More

 Unraveling Faculty Burnout: Pathways to Reckoning and Renewal

-|Author: Rebecca Pope-Ruark Published: September 20, 2022 UTHSC Library Faculty often talk about how busy, overwhelmed, and stressed they are.
+Author: Rebecca Pope-Ruark Published: September 20, 2022 UTHSC Library Faculty often talk about how busy, overwhelmed, and stressed they are.
 These qualities are seen as badges of honor in a capitalist culture that values productivity above all else.
 But for many women in higher education, exhaustion and stress go far deeper than end-of-the-semester malaise.
 Burnout,… Read More

 Attending to Student Well-Being